MarcusHoltz/immich-setup/README.md

 You run immich-stack as a command-line tool or via Docker.
 It connects to your Immich server using an API key and processes your photo library according to the criteria you specify.

-The real beauty of immich-stack is it lets you specifiy how your files have been named, then stack them accordingingly.
+The real beauty of immich-stack is it lets you specify how your files have been named, then stack them accordingingly.
 Let me give you an example:

 * * *